Skip to content

 Expert teams at Wolfson Children’s surround your child with the care they need for CCM.
 As a Clinical Center, we not only address CCM, but have programs and skilled teams in place to treat related conditions and symptoms.

-Children who experience a stroke because of a cavernous malformations require special care by the most practiced specialists around.
+• Children who experience a stroke because of cavernous malformations require special care from the most practiced specialists around.
 So, in addition to being treated by top-notch pediatric neurosurgeons, your child will also see rehabilitation experts and neuropsychologists during recovery to ensure their best possible recovery.

 If you're searching for a team with expansive expertise that will create an individualized care and treatment plan for your child, you've found the right place.